- Council Members

 19.14 The directing veterinary surgeon remains responsible for their decision to delegate to unqualified members of staff.
 Should a delegation decision become the subject of a professional conduct investigation, the RCVS would consider the reasonableness of the veterinary surgeon’s decision.
 A clearly-reasoned and recorded decision should therefore be behind every delegation to an unqualified member of staff.

 19.15 Both veterinary surgeons and farriers are involved in the treatment of horses' feet.
-While veterinary surgeons are exempt from the restrictions in the Farriers Registration Acts 1975 and 1977, farriers are not exempt from the restrictions in the Veterinary Surgeons Act 1966, and may not carry out procedures deemed to be acts of veterinary surgery.
+While veterinary surgeons are exempt from the restrictions in the Farriers Registration Acts 1975 and 1977, farriers are not exempt from the restrictions in the Act, and may not carry out procedures deemed to be acts of veterinary surgery.

 19.16 There is no clear demarcation line between veterinary surgeons and farriers in the exercise of their professional responsibilities, so that much depends on individuals and the relationship between them.
 Decisions as to whether a particular procedure should be performed by one or the other are a matter for consultation and cooperation.
 Veterinary surgeons should make every effort personally to discuss cases with farriers.